League Rules of the Bury Billiards League

 Knockout matches will be decided on Home and Away fixtures with the results determined on an aggregate basis, with Team KO Handicaps applying to both matches.

 If the overall aggregate is level then the team winning most games will be the winners.

 36. For Team KO Matches ONLY.
 The Home team captain should announce the names of all three players in the order of play prior to the start of a Team KO match.
 There is no necessity for the Away team to announce their team at this stage.

 37. For Team KO matches ONLY.
 Each individual player’s handicap will be that which was applicable after the final league match of the season and will not change throughout the competition.

 38. For Team KO matches, each team will be allocated a team handicap, according to their final league position, which will be added to the aggregate scores at the end of each match.
-Team KO matches will be decided on an aggregate basis, if the aggregate is level then the team winning most games will win.
+In the semi final & final rounds, Team KO matches will be decided on an aggregate basis, if the aggregate is level then the team winning most games will win.

 39. For a player to be eligible to play in the team knock out competition, they must have played a minimum of 4 league matches.